wp-plugins/facebook-login-afo/readme.txt

 4. Go to `Appearance->Widgets` ,in available widgets you will find `FB Login Widget AFO` widget, drag it to chosen widget area where you want it to appear.
 5. Now visit your site and you will see the login form section.

-= Get Quote =
-Get a <a href="http://aviplugins.com/get-quote.php">quote</a> for creating a Custom Plugin, for Customizing a Plugin and for customizing wordpress theme functionality.

 == Frequently Asked Questions ==

 = For any kind of problem =

 1. Please email me avi.megladon@gmail.com.
 My site is http://avifoujdar.wordpress.com/contact/
 2. Or you can write comments directly to my plugins page.
 Please visit here http://avifoujdar.wordpress.com/2014/02/13/login-widget/

-= Get Quote =
-Get a <a href="http://aviplugins.com/get-quote.php">quote</a> for creating a Custom Plugin, for Customizing a Plugin and for customizing wordpress themes.

 == Screenshots ==